 A true Portland cement-based concrete terrazzo overlay replaced traditional floor tiles, enabling the builders to achieve a virtually joint-free surface.
 This concrete floor combined with the aluminium battens creates an elegant appeal that doesn’t compromise on practicality.
 Essentially, it’s low maintenance and stunning, the way a luxury garage should be.

 Kent ditched the reflective, glossy surfaces of traditional showrooms and selected LED strip lights to be fitted behind the wall battens at the skirting, as to provide a soft glow throughout the entire space.
 The lighting design highlights the curvature of the walls and lines of the battens, ridding the entire area of its former industrial atmosphere.

-With immense consideration given to every aspect, this garage is the beautiful intersection of contemplated simplicity and great materials.
-The unfortunate part: this architectural masterpiece is hidden underground away from the public's view.
-See more images in the gallery below, courtesy of The Local Project.
+With immense consideration given to every aspect, this garage represents the perfect intersection of contemplated simplicity and great materials.
+The most unfortunate part about all this is that it’s hidden underground, away from the public.